Waterbom Bali Waterpark

 It’s kinda like a bigger version of Wild Wild Wet in Singapore.
 If you love slides, swimming pools, and getting your heart rate up, read on to find out what you can expect:

-7-minute drive from the airport
+How to get to Waterbom Bali – 7-minute drive from the airport

 With Bali just a short 3-hour flight from Singapore, planning a weekend trip is easy.
 But getting stuck in the island’s hectic traffic jams can kill your vibe.
 Thankfully, Waterbom Bali is situated in a district called Kuta, just 7 minutes away from Denpasar International Airport.
 It’s a great activity you can fill your time with if you’re arriving before check-in.